yuliadm/mixComp/paper.md

 # Section 2.
 Objects and functions defined in mixComp

 Table 1 depicts five object classes defined in **mixComp**.
 The first two respectively represent a finite mixture distribution and a random sample drawn from such a distribution.
 The `Mix` object is printed as a matrix of component weights and parameters and is plotted as the density of the specified mixture, showing the overall as well as the component densities.
 The `rMix` object prints as the vector of observations and plots as a histogram, showcasing the individual components as well as the full sample.
-Both objects contain a number of attributes giving additional information, details of which can be found in the corresponding **R** help files.
+Both objects contain a number of attributes, details of which can be found in the corresponding **R** help files.

 #### Table 1: Objects and functions defined in mixComp
 |  Object class  | Created via                                  | Description                                     |